aneshlya/ispc/docs/ispc.rst

 when the loop body executes, the update to ``array`` is well-defined.
 Note that for this particular example, the "local atomic" operations in the standard library could be used instead to safely update ``array``.
-However, local atomics functions aren't always available or appropriate for more complex cases.)
+(However, local atomic functions aren't always available or appropriate for more complex cases.)

 ``continue`` statements may be used inside ``foreach_active`` loops, though